Home » Glossary » Railroad Cars

 Boxcar

-Transports: Boxcars can carry a wide variety of crated or palletized freight, including paper, lumber, packaged goods, beverages and (shocker) boxes.
+Boxcars carry a wide variety of crated or palletized freight, including paper, lumber, packaged goods, beverages, and boxes.

 Centerbeam

-Transports: Bundled goods like lumber, wallboard, fence posts and other building supplies.
+Bundled goods such as lumber, wallboard, fence posts, and other building materials.

 Centerbeam Rail Car